Chintan5384/Project_Write_A_Data_Science_Blog/README.md

 # Analysing AirBnB Data : Boston and Seattle

+## libraries used
+Below are main libraries which are used in the project, more details can be found code. numpy, pandas, seaborn, matplotlib, sklearn

 ## Project Motivation

 Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), the Boston and Seatle Airbnb datasets were collected and investigated.